-Asked about top predictions for the future of brand safety in the next 12 months, guests answered as follows:
+When asked about top predictions for the future of brand safety in the next 12 months, the guests answered as follows:

 Montgomery: “We will start talking more about brand suitability and less about brand safety, and we will focus our attention on restoring trust in information by addressing existential threats like disinformation and hate speech.”